cosmos/ibc/spec/ics-005-port-allocation/README.md

 ### Motivation

-The interblockchain communication protocol is designed to faciliate module-to-module traffic, where modules are independent, possibly mutually distrusted, self-contained elements of code executing on sovereign ledgers.
+The interblockchain communication protocol is designed to facilitate module-to-module traffic, where modules are independent, possibly mutually distrusted, self-contained elements of code executing on sovereign ledgers.
 In order to provide the desired end-to-end semantics, the IBC handler must permission channels to particular modules, and for convenience they should be addressable by name.
 This specification defines the *port allocation and ownership* system which realises that model.

-Conventions may emerge as to what kind of module logic is bound to a particular port name, such as "bank" for fungible token handling or "staking" for interchain collateralization.
+Conventions may emerge as to what kind of module logic is bound to a particular port name, such as "bank" for fungible token handling or "staking" for interchain collateralisation.
 This is analogous to port 80's common use for HTTP servers — the protocol cannot enforce that particular module logic is *actually* bound to conventional ports, so users must check that themselves.